 For most books, a "first edition thus" is of little significance as a selling point, though generally worth mentioning.
 If a first edition first printing in very good or better condition in the dust jacket if so issued copy of a book is rare, with very few copies available to the many wanting it, then collectors unable to find or afford such a copy might settle for and pay quite a bit for an early printing of the first edition or for a "first edition thus" or for a first edition lacking the dust jacket or in less than very good or better condition.

-Before the availability of the Internet World Wide Web, this factor was iffy and tenuous and depended on remembering or keeping notes about what you saw when you visited the shops of other antiquarian booksellers, read their catalogs, or read their classified ads in AB Bookman's Weekly.
-There were a few pricing guides to certain sorts of collectible books that gave an inkling of their value, but they were far from exhaustive, soon outdated, and usually gave only top dollar prices for copies in collectible condition.
+Before the availability online, this factor was iffy and tenuous and depended on remembering or keeping notes about what you saw when you visited the shops of other antiquarian booksellers, read their catalogs, or read their classified ads in AB Bookman's Weekly.
+There were a few pricing guides to certain sorts of collectible books that gave an inkling of their value, but they were far from exhaustive, soon outdated, and usually gave only top-dollar prices for copies in collectible condition.
 These days, book prices can be compared online on a global scale in minutes.